jovmilan95/do-izvodi/README.md

 ## Synopsis
 The `cdr.ps1` PowerShell script processes JSON data from a specified file path and generates reports for organizations and parties at the specified report location.

+## Compatibility
+Developed and Tested in PowerShell 5.1 (Default on Windows)

 ## Usage

 ## Parameters